hebermattos/scaling-app-rabbitmq/README.md

 ## Quite a lot, right?

-Want to see everything running? download the branch *master* and run:
+Want to see everything running? download the branch *master* from https://github.com/hebermattos/scaling-app-rabbitmq and run:

 ```
 docker-compose up